databricks/spark-training/strata_2013/index.md

 # Machine Learning

 To allow you to complete the machine learning exercises within the relatively short time available, using only the relatively small number of nodes available to you, we will now work with a restricted set of the Wikipedia traffic statistics data from May 5-7, 2009.
 In particular, we have restricted the dataset to only include a subset of the full set of articles.
-This restricted dataset is pre- loaded in the HDFS on your cluster in `/wikistats_20090505-07_restricted`.
+This restricted dataset is pre-loaded in the HDFS on your cluster in `/wikistats_20090505-07_restricted`.

 ## Command Line Preprocessing and Featurization